-- 9.4.1 The Project Report/Dissertation shall be submitted as per the guidelines laid down by the University. - 9.4.2 The Project Work/Dissertation shall carry a maximum of 100 marks. - 9.4.3 CIA for Project will consist of Review of literature, experimentation/field work, attendance etc. - 9.4.4 The Project Report evaluation and viva-voce will be conducted by a committee constituted by the Head of the Department. - 9.4.5 The Project Evaluation Committee will comprise of the Head of the Department, Project Supervisor, and a senior faculty. - 9.4.7 The marks shall be distributed as follows:
+- 9.4.1 The Project Report/Dissertation shall be submitted as per the guidelines laid down by the University. - 9.4.2 The Project Work/Dissertation shall carry a maximum of 100 marks. - 9.4.3 CIA for Project will consist of a Review of literature survey, experimentation/field work, attendance etc. - 9.4.4 The Project Report evaluation and viva-voce will be conducted by a committee constituted by the Head of the Department. - 9.4.5 The Project Evaluation Committee will comprise the Head of the Department, Project Supervisor, and a senior faculty. - 9.4.6 The marks shall be distributed as follows:

-rnal Assessment /arks) End Semester Examination (75 Marks) Review-I 10 Review-II: 15 Project / Dissertation Evaluation Viva-voce 50 25
+Continuous Inte (25 M rnal Assessment Iarks) End Semester Exar nination (75 Marks) Review-I 10 Review-II: 15 Project / Dissertation Evaluation Viva-voce 50 25

-9.5 Assessment of Value Added Courses
+9.5 Assessment of Value-added Courses

-- 9.5.1 VACs shall be evaluated completely by Internal Examiners. - 9.5.2 Two CIA Tests shall be conducted during the semester by the Department(s) offering VAC. - 9.5.3 A committee consisting of the Head of the Department, faculty handling the course and a senior faculty member shall monitor the evaluation process. - 9.5.4 The grades obtained in VACs will not be included for calculating the GPA.
+- 9.5.1 Assessment of VACs shall be internal. - 9.5.2 Two CIA Tests shall be conducted during the semester by the Department(s) offering VAC. - 9.5.3 A committee consisting of the Head of the Department, faculty handling the course and a senior faculty member shall monitor the evaluation process. - 9.5.4 The grades obtained in VACs will not be included for calculating the GPA.